bug-free-pancake/Machine_Learning_Assignment/README.md

 ## Overview

-This project was completed for the Machine Learning assignment.
+This project was completed for the Machine Learning individual assignment.
 The task was to develop a predictive model that estimates the number of citations a scientific paper would receive based on its metadata.

 The assignment was structured as a competitive challenge hosted on Codalab, where students submitted predictions and were ranked on aleaderboard based on their model's **Mean Absolute Error (MAE)**.